ShaniStaretz-ai/sqLite-Lec2-Dec-15-24/README.md

 * DELETE  (page 60) = delete rows from  table:
   * DELETE FROM <table_name>  WHERE [condition];
   * to clean the table, better to DROP table and CREATE table, instead because the running index, that will continue and instead of starting over
+* query in python- start:
+  * need import sqlite3:
+    * if not install: use pycharm (setting->interpreter) use the command: pip install/remove <library package> from terminal
 ## extra subjects: